 If there are pressing reasons to immerse after sunset but before nightfall, a specific halachic question should be asked.
 Even if a woman is permitted to immerse early, the couple may not resume their physical relationship until night time.
 Therefore, they should arrange not to see each other until after nightfall.

-In certain rare situations, where immersion at night is not possible, a rabbi may permit daytime immersion on the eighth day or later.
+In certain rare situations, where immersion at night is not possible, a halachic authority may permit daytime immersion on the eighth day or later.
 It is exceedingly rare to permit daytime immersion on the seventh day of the shivah neki’im, but in extreme situations a question can be asked.

 Tevilah Bizmanah – Going to Mikveh on Time

 One should make every effort to go to mikveh on the appropriate night, even if it is inconvenient, so as not to delay the mitzvot of onah (marital relations) and peru urevu (procreation).